pangenome/MemPanG23/lessons/Day_3a_vg_mapping_and_calling.md

 <details>
 <summary>See answer</summary>

-The `-m INT` option in `vg construct` controls the maximum length of a node by "chopping" nodes longer than the maximum length into several nodes connected by edges.
-You should note that the maximum length must be at most 1024 to be used in `vg`'s short read mapping tools.
-The nodes may also be "unchopped" using `vg mod -u`.
+The "-m INT" option in "vg construct" controls the maximum length of a node by "chopping" nodes longer than the maximum length into several nodes connected by edges.
+You should note that the maximum length must be at most 1024 to be used in vg's short read mapping tools.
+The nodes may also be "unchopped" using "vg mod -u".

 </details>
 </details>